manikanta-km/Backend_Traini8_Kotekal_Methukula_Manikanta/README.md

 - **GET /centersByCapacity:** Get a list of training centers based on student capacity.
 - **GET /centersWithInCapacityRange:** Get a list of training centers which are having capacity in the given range.
 - **GET /centersFoundedBetween:** Get a list of training centers founded between two specified dates.
+- **GET /centersOfferingTheCourses:** Get a list of training centers that offers specific courses.
 - **DELETE /center:** Delete a training center by its center code.
 - **GET /centersWithMultipleCriteria:** Get a list of training centers based on multiple criteria.